damianoneill/healthbot/docs/tsdb.md

 Probably the simplest keyword to define.
 A timestamp in InfluxDB is a date and a time defined in RFC3339 format.
 When using InfluxDB, it is very common to define your time column as a timestamp in Unix time expressed in nano seconds.

 #### Retention policy

-This feature of InfluxDB is for me one of the best features there is.

 A retention policy defines how long you are going to keep your data.
 Retention policies are defined per database and of course you can have multiple of them.
 By default, the retention policy is ‘autogen‘ and will basically keep your data forever.
 In general, databases have multiple retention policies that are used for different purposes.